tagoro9/fotingo/README.md

 ## The solution

-Fotingo is composed of two commands:
+Fotingo - A CLI tool that does all the work for me.
+It is composed of two commands:

 * `fotingo start <issue-id>` - Start working on a new issue.